dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 Further, he combined the process of issuance, transfer, and verification, removing the need for any trusted third party.
 The genius of Bitcoin is that every node can verify everything for itself at all times.
-To paraphrase Hal Finney: \"You know the source code.
-You know the rules.\"
+To paraphrase Hal Finney: "You know the source code.
+You know the rules."

-Satoshi was able to decentralize all the functions of Wei Dai\'s *b-money* (creation and transfer of money; effecting, conclusion, and enforcement of contracts) while also solving the problems of Szabo\'s \"*bit gold*\" (coin value dependent on a central authority;
+Satoshi was able to decentralize all the functions of Wei Dai\'s *b-money* (creation and transfer of money; effecting, conclusion, and enforcement of contracts) while also solving the problems of Szabo\'s "*bit gold*" (coin value dependent on a central authority;
 hash functions lack cryptanalytical stability).
 He did it by taking Hal Finney\'s idea of reusable proof-of-work tokens to the next level, creating a digital asset that is both fungible and has a high